Testing Electrical and Electronics Components and Devices using Digital and Analog Multimeter

 - Cable and Wires

 - Switch/Push Buttons

 In troubleshooting, we use different kinds of basic Electrical and Electronics Engineering Tools but the main and important tool is Multimeter.
-Now we will check the above mentioned components and devices with this tool one by one.
+Let’s see how to test different electrical and electronic components and devices using digital and analog multimeters.